hytechclub/web-103/Callbacks/Challenges.md

 Update any of the styles to fit whatever vibe you would like to cultivate.
 Change colors, fonts, pictures, or anything like that.

 ## New Tracks
 There are only six tracks right now, which is kind of sad.
 Go find some additional music to add to the list!
-The hardest part of this will be to actually download audio files - try Bandcamp, Internet Archive, or Soundcloud.
+The hardest part of this will be to actually find links for audio files - try Bandcamp, Internet Archive, or Soundcloud.

 ## Repeat
 Currently, the music well stop when the playlist ends.
 Update the code so that instead of ending, it goes back to the start!